CheckFirstHQ/pravda-network-dissemination-data/README.md

-# pravda-network-dissemination-data
-This repository contains data used for the Pravda Network dissemination investigation.
-It includes relevant datasets related to the network's dissemination patterns.
+# Pravda Network Disinformation Analysis

+This repository contains data and analysis of disinformation originating from the Pravda Network, identified through Wikipedia and Community Notes.
+The data was collected from all the version of Wikipedia using their APIs and Community Notes published until February 2025.

+## Data Sources

+- Wikipedia
+- X Community Notes